athas/raytracers/ocaml/README.md

 ## Running

-Just `make run`.
+Just `make ray.native`.
 The generated `ray.native` takes the following options, all of which are optional:

 * `-m height`